The concept of the digital or autonomous mine is a compelling one.

 It also uses Industry 4.0 technologies to become autonomous.
 This includes:

 Mine workers are upskilled or reskilled into other jobs.
 Most control machinery from remote locations.
 Some jobs are lost, but many are redistributed.
 Making a mine digital requires an initial financial burden: restructuring, implementing and training.
 This often discourages companies, especially small mining ones.

 The costs pay off in the long run.
-But is the initial expenditure too much for small miners?
+But is the initial expenditure of digital transformation too much for small miners?

 Big ideas, but small plans